cs5-sam/BlogTalk/README.md

 # Features Implemented
 <ul>
+  <li>Minimal and simple user interface, which user can get easily acquainted with</li>
   <li>User signup, signin and authentication.</li>
   <li>Create post with Image, Title and description.</li>
   <li>Main news feed which displays all the posts posted by all the users</li>